stragu/metametadata/law.md

 - what application you were using when you sent the data,
 - the operating system of the device that you are using.

-### Metadata about website visits

-##Why does the Australian government want it?
+<p class="lead" align="center">However, there is <strong>no definition of metadata in this law</strong>.</p>

+Metadata could, then, concievably mean __anything__:[^nodef]

+>When you browse a webpage the distinction between content and metadata disappears because it's all machine-produced (and machine-understandable) information about web resources.
+It's all metadata.
+Alternatively, it's all content!

-## <a name="collecting"></a>What exactly are they collecting?
+## <a name="collecting"></a>So... what exactly does the law say they are collecting?
 The following are specifically stated in the legislation as being required by law to be collected:[^collection]

 1. The subscriber of, and accounts, services, telecommunications devices and other relevant services relating to, the relevant service.
 1. The source of a communication.
 1. The destination of a communication.
 1. The date, time and duration of a communication, or of its connection to a relevant service.